Vdgonc/SimpleMonitoring/README.md

 After inserting the IP address in the host, execute the command in your terminal:

-​	`ansible-playbook -i hosts main.yml --key-file='you-key.pem'`
+​	`ansible-playbook -i hosts main.yml --key-file='your-key.pem'`

 ### Notes: